 The cost of all required supplies is included in the cost of the programs at CSP, so you will not need to purchase any supplies to utilize in class.
 We encourage you to purchase a pair of scrubs if you do not already own a pair.
 If your program has an externship, you will need scrubs for your final exam.
 Most externship sites will also require you to purchase a lab coat.
 These requirements will be discussed further in class once your externship is assigned to you.

 While you are on campus at CSP, there is no required dress code as long as you are wearing lab-appropriate clothes.
 We ask that long hair is pulled back away from the face and closed toed shoes are worn.
 If you are in a program where phlebotomy is practiced, sleeves should be able to expose the bend of the arm easily.
 Scrubs are encouraged, but not required in the programs.
-If you are attending a clinical externship, you will be required to wear clinical externships on the last day of class during final skills assessments and to the entirety of your externship.
+If you are attending a clinical externship, you will be required to wear scrubs on the last day of class during final skills assessments and to the entirety of your externship.
 Any color and style is fine, as long as the scrubs are clean and professional.
 Some externship sites will require a lab coat in addition to scrubs.

 In the Phlebotomy, Accelerated Phlebotomy, and EKG Technician programs at CSP, you will be ready to work in the field with just the certificate issued by the school since certification is not required to practice in these professions.
 If you would like to become certified, all of our graduates are eligible to sit for the National Healthcareer Association's certification exam in their field upon program completion.
 For Phlebotomy and Accelerated Phlebotomy, this is the Certified Phlebotomy Technician (CPT) and for the EKG Technician program, it is the Certified EKG Technician (CET).
 CSP holds these certification exam dates at least once a month and the advising office can assist you in registering if you elect to become certified.
 In the Clinical Medical Assisting program, the cost of certification as a Certified Clinical Medical Assistant (CCMA) is included in the program and students sit for the exam on the last day of class.
 As a medical assistant, certification is expected by the majority of employers, so CSP requires that students both take and pass this exam before successfully completing the Clinical Medical Assisting program.
 Although it is rare for a CSP student to fail this exam, retakes at the cost of the student are allowed within NHA retake guidelines and your certificate will be issued once a passing score is achieved.

 The Certified Phlebotomy Technician program (CPT) through NHA is accredited by the National Commission for Certifying Agencies (NCCA).
 NHA has been approved by the state of California to offer national certification in Phlebotomy, thus qualifying applicants to apply for their state licensure.
 Therefore, this certification is transferable to all states within the United States.
-The cost to sit for the exam is $105 plus applicable taxes, and there is an option to spend $40-$56 on the recommended NHA study guide.
+The cost to sit for the exam is $117 plus applicable taxes, and there is an option to spend $40-$56 on the recommended NHA study guide.
 The exam is taken at the Chicago School of Phlebotomy and our staff will publicize dates available to sit for the exam.
-You will need to register by going to www.nhanow.com and paying for your exam through their site.
+You will need to check your eligibility and register by going to www.nhanow.com and paying for your exam through their site.